 Riding over rocky surfaces and roots is a nightmare for any rider.
 Even mountain bikers struggle to cope with the constant rattling.
 However, this type of ride is totally different when you are cycling a fat tire e-bike.

 The fat tires do a great job of soaking in the bumps, making you feel just as comfortable as when riding on fairly level ground.
-This is why fat tire e-bikes are very popular with extreme expedition riders who want to take on all the rough terrains they can get.
+This is probably one of the best reasons why extreme expedition riders love these fat tire electric bikes!
+They want to move through complicated terrain, and the style of the bike lets them do that effortlessly.

 Overall, the best fat tire e-bikes have a universal application that allows you to get the full utility of the bike.
 Whether you want to go on a cycling adventure in the woods, take a laid-back weekend cruise on the beach, plow through inches of snow, or commute to work on the paved roads, you can always count on a fat tire e-bike to have your back.